gitanjali1993/azure-docs/articles/expressroute/how-to-routefilter-powershell.md

 ### 1. Create a route filter

 First, create the route filter.
 The command 'New-AzureRmRouteFilter' only creates a route filter resource.
+You must place the route filter in a resource group and in the same location as that of the Express Route circuit.
 After you create the resource, you must then create a rule and attach it to the route filter object.
 Run the following command to create a route filter resource:

 ```powershell
 New-AzureRmRouteFilter -Name "MyRouteFilter" -ResourceGroupName "MyResourceGroup" -Location "West US"